CC-MNNIT/2021-22-Classes/CompetitiveProgramming/2021_05_05_CPClass-1/README.md

 ## Need of STL

 - Covers various data structures so we don't need to rewrite them from scratch.
-- Generic in nature so allows flexibilty.
+- Generic in nature so allows flexibility.
 - All in all STL help us code efficiently.

 ## What is STL
-STL stands for **Standard Template Library** which is a libraray consisiting of various template classes which provides us the implementation of some of the common data structures and containers which helps us code efficiently.
+STL stands for **Standard Template Library** which is a library consisting of various template classes which provides us the implementation of some of the common data structures and containers which helps us code efficiently.

 ## Templates
 Templates are C++ tools that helps to accomplish generic programming i.e., using templates we can define a general implementation that would work on every data type.